santa hat

 2: Clean Data Set

 This step is easiest to explain, but the hardest to actually do.
 At its simplest, cleaning a data set is just using basic image manipulation techniques and tools to remove unwanted elements from training data.
-This includes things like cropping a character out of a crowded scene, erasing text, or cropping a single picture with multiple different views of the character to their own file.
+This includes things like cropping a crowded scene to show only the character you are trying to replicate, erasing text, or cropping a single picture with multiple different views of the character to their own file.
 Depending on what your data set includes, you may not actually have to do this or do very little (some cropping, delete text off a white background).
-I prefer to save all the modified versions (and all pictures that need no manipulation) in a folder labeled “Final” within the folder I’m working on.
+I prefer to save all the modified versions (and all pictures that need no manipulation) in a folder labeled “Final” within the folder I’m working on and move the originals to a folder called "Obsolete" so I know I've already worked on them.

-One small tip here is that you don’t actually need to have a head in all your training data.
-If you need to crop out the character’s head for some reason, do it.
+One small tip here is that you don’t actually need to have a head in all your training data, and if you need to you can crop out the character’s head in pictures if you need to.
 Using tags like “head out of frame” and "lower body" is possible in tagging.
-I've done this when I determined that the character's head was poorly drawn (but the body fine), or the upper part is too crowded with other characters.
+I've done this when I determined that the character's head was poorly drawn (but the body fine), or the upper part of the image is too crowded with other characters.

 3: Tag Data Set

 Once you’ve got your data set gathered and cleaned, you need to tag it.
 During training the LoRA learns to recognize the tags you've used repeatedly with the shapes in the associated data, so a “pleated skirt” will become the skirt of the character you trained it on and so on.
+You can teach both unique words (such as your character's name) and refine understanding of existing words (such as the clothing your character wears or their hairstyle).
 This section is a bit long, but it's more because there's a lot of caveats to cover, even if the process itself is relatively simple.

 Getting ready to tag

 After (or while you) cleaned your data set, come up with a general idea of how you’re going to tag your character.
 Essentially you’re going to be tagging every picture as though it were a very well tagged booru listing, or the prompt you’d use to generate such an image (minus Pony score/control tags).
 You want to start with a trigger word that is essentially the character’s name for the purposes of the LoRA.
-You want this to be unique to avoid colliding with what SD already knows about the character (even if limited) or similarly named characters, not be as readily parsed if it’s multiple words (avoid spaces), and (for more normal sounding names) CivitAI’s onsite generator can mistake it for some real person you’ve never heard of and block generations with it.
+You want this to be unique to avoid colliding with what the base model already knows about the character (even if limited) or similarly named characters, not be as readily parsed if it’s multiple words (avoid spaces), and (for more normal sounding names) CivitAI’s onsite generator can mistake it for some real person you’ve never heard of and block generations with it.
 Don’t over complicate this: The character’s name, an underscore, and work’s initials or abbreviation is sufficient (Penny_IG, Miku_Voc) and it helps if people can type it easily.
 After that you need to figure out a set of tags that cover the character’s physical characteristics, and their outfit.
 This is going to be more complicated the more complicated the character and their attire is.
-Don’t be afraid there’s a lot of tags: Having every detail tagged helps with quick learning.
-My experience is very complex outfits with a tag for every piece are picked up very quickly, but outfits of only moderate complex with limited tags (such as a very particular jacket that can only be described as "jacket") took much longer.
+Having a lot of valid tags is actually preferable and helps with quick learning (though there are certainly characters who have limited tag options).
+My experience is that very complex outfits with a tag for every piece are picked up very quickly, but outfits of only moderate complex with limited tags (such as a very particular jacket that can only be described as "jacket") take much longer (and thus less understood by the final LoRA).

 If you’re not a master of booru tagging, you can see what the auto-labeler offers you (see step after next) and if your character has existing booru entires, you can start by checking them for ideas of what tags to use.
 Beware both these are often overly basic and sometimes even wrong (mistaking a skirt+jacket for a dress and the like).
 Note that SD (etc.) has some inherent properties to common clothing types.
 For example, a "jacket" can open, and typically opens down the center and generations can actually figure that out even if you have no pics with the jacket open in training.
 If you have a general idea of a tag but don’t know if there’s actually one for it, you can search the list of tags on a booru for a queries with wildcards (“*shirt*” will find all tags with “shirt” in their name, “*shirt” will find all tags that end in exactly “shirt” but can have anything in front of them) and sort by most used.
 Anything with 500+ uses tends to be usable (Maybe only 400+ if SD can connect it to non-tag uses in data like “spacecraft interior”).
 You can also ask for help if you're really stuck.